eggkiller1101/CITS5506-Smart-Room-Occupancy-System/README.md

 ## Web Application

-We use Flask + React to perform following tasks:
+We use React(front-end) + Flask(back-end) to perform following tasks:

 - User dashboard that will display the real-time occupancy counting and status
-- Display history data in diagram format (For service who has local database)
+- Display history data in diagram format (For those who has local database)
 - One-click export history data in .csv file
 - Use the front-end GUI to dynamically adjust the threshold